idrissyed7/DDSPermissionsManager/README.md

 * DPM_JDBC_PASSWORD - The database user password.
 * DPM_AUTO_SCHEMA_GEN (Options include `none`, `create-only`, `drop`, `create`, `create-drop`, `validate`, and `update` (default value))

+Note: In a deployed environment, it is recommended to set the `MICRONAUT_ENVIRONMENTS` environment variable to include the `prod` value so that the above environments variables are registered.
+Otherwise, in a local development environment, please feel free to update datasource configuration either in the application.yml or application-dev.yml files `app/src/main/resources` directory.

 The following describes the options for DPM_AUTO_SCHEMA_GEN environment variable in detail:

 * *none** - No action will be performed.